-Student issues that are not appropriate for a grievance under university policy are referred to the Admissions/Progression Committee of the Department of Nursing for resolution.
-The Governors State University policy regarding the grievance procedure may be found in the Student Handbook (Policy 5).
+Student issues that are not grievable under university policy are referred to the Curriculum Committee of the Department of Nursing for resolution.
+The Governors State University policy regarding the grievance procedure may be found in the Community Standards Student Handbook (Policy 5).